cameroncircowestfalltechnik/Convert_to_TFLITE/README.md

 ##Step 2: Convert to TFLITE and add Metadata
 This is a consolifation of steps 2 and 3 of the google collab.
 This is completed by running **Convert_to_TFLITE.py** in visual studio.
 In its current state it's pretty messy and I intend to clean it up in the future.
 For now I will say the file directories are self explanitory but I will make it easier to use soon.
+I'm currently experiencing a bug where it wont merge the metadata to the model so I just transfer over both files to where I run the model from. this should be pretty self explanitory below.
 You should now have a tflite folder like the one above.
+In yours there should be data in the variables folder too bu this made github angry.

+From here you can copy the model to your desired machine to run, in my case a raspberry pi 4.
+Object detection on the Pi is run by **PROGRAM NAME** and requires **LIBRARIES** to be installed.
+This operates pretty similar to some of the sample programs you may find online.